El Yunque (organization)

-The National Organization of the Anvil or simply El Yunque (in English: The Anvil) is the name of an alleged conservative Mexican secret society, whose existence was first claimed by journalist Alvaro Delgado in 2003.
+The Organización Nacional del Yunque (English: National Organization of the Anvil) or simply El Yunque (in English: The Anvil) is the name of an alleged conservative Mexican secret society whose existence was first claimed by journalist Alvaro Delgado in 2003.

 Organization

 Delgado described The Anvil as "ultracatholic, anticommunist, antisemitic, antiliberal and with fascistic traits".
 He also claims that top members of PAN and former President Vicente Fox's cabinet are also members of El Yunque.
 The organization was allegedly formed in Puebla in the early 1950s.

-Since it is allegedly a secret organization, most reports about it comes from its critics and alleged ex-members.
-One noted, purported ex-member is the former mayor of Puebla, Luis Paredes Moctezuma who has led demonstrations against the organization, demanding the expulsion of all heads of PAN who are also affiliated to El Yunque.
+Since it is allegedly a secret organization, most reports about it come from its critics and alleged ex-members.
+One notable purported ex-member is the former mayor of Puebla, Luis Paredes Moctezuma, who has led demonstrations against the organization, demanding the expulsion of all heads of PAN who are also affiliated to El Yunque.
 Paredes Moctezuma has also explicitly pointed current party leader Manuel Espino Barrientos as a yunquista.
 He has said that El Yunque played a role backing Vicente Fox's campaign in 2000.

 In 2007, Paredes claimed the group controlled four state governments in Mexico and that it established cells in the United States in the early 1990s, saying, "They're in Dallas, in Boston, in Washington, D.C., in Los Angeles, in Miami."
-A poor quality video of what appeared to be a Yunque initiation ceremony featuring unidentified men and Yunque symbolism appeared on YouTube, in which one man explains that the goal of the organization is to conquer Mexico and Latin America, but the video may have been staged.
+A poor quality video of what appeared to be a Yunque initiation ceremony featuring unidentified men and Yunque symbolism appeared on YouTube in which one man explains that the goal of the organization is to conquer Mexico and Latin America, but the video may have been staged.

-Parades claimed The Anvil was formed in the early 1950s as a reaction to anti-Catholic sentiment under the Institutional Revolutionary Party (PRI).
-He says it attracted religious students who sought to counter the leftist influence reflected in the Cuban revolution and communist China and the Soviet Union.
-He says the group opposed PAN member Felipe Calderon's Presidential candidacy and is thus in a poor position to influence him.
+Paredes claimed The Anvil was formed in the early 1950s as a reaction to anti-Catholic sentiment under the Institutional Revolutionary Party (PRI).
+He says it attracted religious students who sought to counter the leftist influence reflected in the Cuban revolution, communist China and the Soviet Union.
+He says the group opposed the presidential candidacy of centrist Felipe Calderón, and was thus in a poor position to influence him.